bufbuild-ru/docs/docs/configuration/v2/buf-gen-yaml/index.md

 # buf.gen.yaml v2 config file

-::: tip NoteThis file has changed significantly between `v1` and `v2` configurations.
+::: tip This file has changed significantly between `v1` and `v2` configurations.
 See the [v1 to v2 migration guide](../../../migration-guides/migrate-v2-config-files/) for migration instructions or the [v1 reference](../../v1/buf-gen-yaml/) if you're still using `v1` configuration files.

 :::